128technology/docs/docs/intro_new_otp_iso_install.md

     1. `http://quickstart.128t-bootstrap.local/quickstart/<identifier>`
     2. `http://192.168.128.128/quickstart/<identifier>`

-Where `<identifier>` is the minion-id as determined by the algorithm discussed in [Configure Hostname and Salt Minion Identifier](#configure-hostname-and-salt-minion-identifier).
+The `<identifier>` is the minion-id as determined by the algorithm discussed in [Configure Hostname and Salt Minion Identifier](#configure-hostname-and-salt-minion-identifier).
 Typically, it is the system serial number.

 If none of the above are successful, the OTP defaults are used.
 This configures the DHCP client on the first ethernet port and a DHCP server listening on all other ports.

-### 3. Enable 128T and salt-minion service
+### 3. Enable 128T and Salt-Minion Service

 The quickstart file configures and enables the 128T Router and the associated salt-minion service.